PhoenixIndustries/phoenixblog/site/content/terms-of-use.md

 Postal Code: 85567
 Country: Germany
 Email: [Direct contact](mailto:management@manjaro.org)
-Commercial register: local court Munich
+Commercial register: District court Munich
 Commercial register number: Part A of the commercial register - 111192

 ### Responsible for the contents as per § 55 of the RStV (Interstate Broadcasting Agreement)